Heinzeen/file_system/README.md

 # file_system
-File system project for the Operative System's course.
+File system project for the Operating System's course.